PayPal, Zelle, & Venmo Taxes: What Your Business Needs To Know

 Also, keep in mind that the 1099-Ks you receive are gross receipts and may include income that is not taxable.
 You can exclude charitable contributions, reimbursements, and personal gifts.
 Additionally, you can lower your taxable income by claiming expenses and deductions further along on your Schedule C.

-Do I Need To Keep Records Of My Cash App Transactions?
+Do I Need To Keep Payment Records For Form 1099-K?

 One of the easiest ways to track your income and expenses is with accounting software.
 It’s also a good idea to set up separate third-party payment accounts for business and personal use to make it easier to identify business transactions.